zf0206/Bank-customer-churn-analysis-and-machine-learning/README.md

 # Bank-customer-churn-analysis-and-machine-learning
-This is a personal project for practicing.
-Dataset is available from Kaggle  https://www.kaggle.com/datasets/mathchi/churn-for-bank-customers
+This is a personal project for practising.

 ## 1. Background
 Banks are categorically known for being long-standing business.
 Customers who stay with a bank for longer periods of time would make the bank more profitable.
 Therefore understanding and preventing **_customer churn_** is essential of banking success.